 - (c) The school district of a school shall have flexibility in waiving course or program prerequisites or other preconditions for placement in offered courses or programs.
-The school district of a school shall may work with a transfer student to determine an appropriate schedule that ensures that a student will graduate, provided that the student has met the district's minimal graduation requirements, which may be modified provided that the modifications are a result of scheduling issues and not a result of the student's academic failure. - (d) If a student transfers to a new school district during his or her senior year and the receiving school district cannot make reasonable adjustments under this Section to ensure
+The school district of a school shall may work with a transfer student to determine an appropriate schedule that ensures that a student will graduate, provided that the student has met the district's minimal graduation requirements, which may be modified provided that the modifications are a result of scheduling issues and not a result of the student's academic failure. - (d) If a student transfers to a new school district during his or her senior year and the receiving school district cannot

-- 1 graduation, then the school district shall make - reasonable effort to ensure that the school district from where 2 - 3 the student transfers issues the student a diploma. - 4 (e) Schools shall facilitate the opportunity - 5 transitioning military children's inclusion in extracurricular - activities, to the extent the children are otherwise qualified 6 - and space is available as determined by the school principal.
-7 - (f) A student whose parent or legal guardian is an active 8 - 9 duty member of the uniformed services and has been called to - 10 duty for, is on leave from, or has immediately returned from - 11 deployment to a combat zone or combat-support posting must be - granted additional absences, at the discretion of the school 12 - district's superintendent, to visit with his or her parent or 13 - legal guardian relative to such leave or deployment of the 14 - 15 parent or quardian. - (Source: P.A.
+- make reasonable adjustments under this Section to ensure 1 - graduation, then the school district shall make 2 - reasonable effort to ensure that the school district from where 3 - 4 the student transfers issues the student a diploma. - 5 (e) Schools shall facilitate the opportunity for - transitioning military children's inclusion in extracurricular 6 - activities, to the extent the children are otherwise qualified 7 - and space is available as determined by the school principal.
+8 - 9 (f) A student whose parent or legal guardian is an active - 10 duty member of the uniformed services and has been called to - duty for, is on leave from, or has immediately returned from 11 - deployment to a combat zone or combat-support posting must be 12 - granted additional absences, at the discretion of the school 13 - 14 district's superintendent, to visit with his or her parent or - 15 legal guardian relative to such leave or deployment of the - 16 parent or quardian. - (Source: P.A.
 96-953, eff.
 6-28-10.)
-16 - 17 (105 ILCS 70/40) - (Section scheduled to be repealed on June 30, 2015) 18 - 19 Sec.
-40. State coordination. - (a) Each member state of the Interstate Commission on 2.0 - 21 Educational Opportunity for Military Children shall, through - 22 the creation of a State Council or use of an existing body or - 23 board, provide for the coordination among its agencies of - 24 government, local education agencies, and military - 25 installations concerning the State's participation in and
+17 - (105 ILCS 70/40) 18 - 19 (Section scheduled to be repealed on June 30, 2015) - Sec.
+40. State coordination.
+2.0 - (a) Each member state of the Interstate Commission on 21 - 22 Educational Opportunity for Military Children shall, through - 23 the creation of a State Council or use of an existing body or - 24 board, provide for the coordination among its agencies of - 25 government, local education agencies, and military

-- 1 with the compact and Interstate Commission compliance - 2 activities.
-The State Council shall be comprised of - Illinois P-20 Council, representatives appointed by 3 - 4 Illinois P-20 Council from a school district associated with - 5 each of this State's major, active duty military installations - 6 and having the highest percentage of students who are children - of active duty military personnel and an additional 2 school 7 - districts with the highest percentage of students who are 8 - 9 children of active duty military personnel the 3 school - 10 districts in this State with the highest percentage of children - 11 from military families, and one non-voting representative - appointed by each active-duty military installation commander 12 - 13 in this State. - 14 (b) The compact commissioner responsible for the - 15 administration and management of the State's participation in - 16 the compact shall be appointed by the State Council. - (Source: P.A.
+- 1 installations concerning the State's participation in and 2 compliance with the compact and Interstate Commission 3 activities.
+The State Council shall be comprised of the 4 Illinois P-20 Council, a representative from each school 5 district associated with each of this State's 3 major, active 6 duty military installations having the highest percentage of students who are children of active duty military personnel, a 7 representative from the school district with the highest 8 9 percentage of students who are children of active duty military 10 personnel not already represented in the State Council, representatives appointed by the Illinois P-20 Council from the 11 3 school districts in this State with the highest percentage of 12 children from military families, and a one non-voting 13 14 representative appointed by each active-duty military - 16 compact commissioner responsible The for administration and management of the State's participation in 17 the compact shall be appointed by the State Council.
+18 - (Source: P.A.
 96-953, eff.
 6-28-10; 97-216, eff.
 1-1-12.)
+19 installation commander in this State.

-17 - (105 ILCS 70/995 rep.) 18 - 19 Section 20.
-The Educational Opportunity for Military - Children Act is amended by repealing Section 995.
-20 - 21 Section 99.
+2.0 (105 ILCS 70/995 rep.)

+- 21 Section 20.
+The Educational Opportunity for Military 22 Children Act is amended by repealing Section 995. - 2.3 Section 99.
 Effective date.
-This Act takes effect upon - 22 becoming law.".
+This Act takes effect upon 24 becoming law.".